mattmeng/docs/_posts/2015-11-18-gated_dod_rfc.md

 #### Deliverables

-* Completed authorization from Tech Lead/Architect
+* Completed authorization from the Mentor
 * Merge Request assigned to Release Team
 * Record of Gate 3 completion in VersionOne